By default, all

 innodb_file_per_table line from

-setting.
-To move a table from the system tablespace to its own
+To move a table from the system tablespace to its own tablespace,

-because it puts its internal data dictionary and undo logs
+store its internal data dictionary and undo logs.
+The

 InnoDB to operate.